nickassafkirk/Cartel-Coffee/README.md

 #### [Shop Page](https://nickassafkirk.github.io/Cartel-Coffee/shop.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
- * Intro Jumbotron - A brief intro text box explaining the purpose of the page and encouraging first-time learning.
+ * Intro Jumbotron - A brief intro text box explaining the subject of the page which encourages first-time learning.
  * Category headings - Relevant products are grouped together by association.
 Bold headings are utilised to delineate where each section starts and ends and to provide context for each grouping of products.
  * Product tiles - Each product is composed of an Image thumbnail, Product tile, price and buy button.
 Clear, uniform product structure shows customers the key information needed to inform a purchase.
 Buy now buttons are currently utilised for display only.
  * Category trust marks - These sections summarise additional information relevant to each product category.
-They are added to provide additional information to build user trust and to show additional value in order to encourage a purchase.
+They are added to provide additional information to build user trust and to show additional value to encourage a purchase.
  * Merchandise Jumbotron - A prominent text box to explain new products are coming soon.
 This is added to inform customers that the shop is regularly updated with new products.
 This aims to entice customers to return to the site at a later date to see new products and to make additional purchases.
- * Shop Modal - A modal pop up upon page load, informs customers that online store is under construction and directs to order by phone or email.
-As the scope of this project was to build a static project, this modal is utilised to explains lack of buy now button functionality.
-In future development of this project functionality should be added to ensure that this modal only appears on first visit to the shop page during a session.
-To improve the user experience when revisiting the shop page in a single session.
+ * Shop Modal - A modal that opens upon page load informs customers that the online store is under construction and directs users to order by phone or email.
+As the scope of this project was to build a static project, this modal is utilised to explain the lack of buy now button functionality.
+In future development of this project functionality should be added to ensure that this modal only appears on first visit to the shop page during a site session.
+This would be to improve the user experience when revisiting the shop page in a single session until checkout functionality can be added to the online shop and the modal can be removed.
  * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolled to the bottom of the page.

 #### [Contact/Book Page](https://nickassafkirk.github.io/Cartel-Coffee/contact.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
  * Embedded map iframe - allows users to see the store's physical location.
 Clicking the map on mobile opens directions to the store in google maps.
 This allows new users to navigate easily to the cafe.
  * Contact form - allows customers to make general email enquiries without the need to open another tab or their email application.
 By entering their name, email address, phone number (optional) and their message users can contact the business with their enquiry.
-Form validation ensures customers that ther enquiry has been submitted and notifies and prevents submission if a required field has been missed.
+Form validation ensures customers that their enquiry has been submitted and notifies and prevents submission if a required field has been missed.
  * Booking form - allows users to book a table at the location to convert users into customers.
 Form validation ensures bookings are submitted with required information for a quick and easy process for the user and the business.
  * FAQS section - A list of commonly asked questions builds trust with users by allowing users to instantly get answers to commonly asked questions.
 This increases the chance that users will convert into customers upon their first site visit by reducing wait times for commonly asked queries.
 This also reduces the business's workload by reducing the hours spent by staff replying to commonly asked questions.
    Bootstrap expand/collapse functionality is used for this section to condense large sections of text into a smaller space for better display on mobile devices.